whitneyburton/portfolios/students/1608-front/alex-pilewski/20160922-alex-pilewski-m1.markdown

 Feedback to Maia:
 Maia is the bomb.
 Always exudes kindness and joy (even when she has not had her morning cup of joe!)
 I relish the opportunity to pick her brain and we have had great conversations about the communities we belong to and our responsibilities to them.
 Very gracious with her attention and I imagine I would enjoy being paired with Maia on any  project!

+Feedback to Kinan:
+Kinan was a fantastic member of the cohort and the larger Turing community.
+Always brings a calm demeanor to the proceedings and did a great job kicking off our group retros.
+It is obvious Kinan is a very intentional listener and I am certain I would enjoy being paired with him on any project.
+A+

 ### Being a Community Member

 Feedback from Kristen: